 We have discovered that when the medical establishment talks about "radiation overdoses", we are in real trouble.
-After all, they view radiation as a cancer preventative and treatment.
-It has emerged that CT scans are currently being done at excessively high levels at some hospitals, with some using 13 times the recommended amount.
+After all, they normally view radiation as a cancer preventative and treatment.
+It has been exposed that CT scans are currently being done at excessively high levels at some hospitals, with some using 13 times the recommended amount.
 What is worse is that it is being intentionally done solely for the convenience of doctors.

 "But there are no hard standards for how much radiation is too much.
 The overdoses highlight how little some in the medical profession understand about the operation of these scanning devices and the nature of radiation injuries, as well as the loose requirements for reporting accidents when they are detected."

 Within the medical establishment, poisoning people routinely is hardly taboo or punishable.
 To really grasp what has been happening, a reader must realize that a normal CT scan is the equivalent to 400 chest X-rays.
 These doses went as high as 5,200 simultaneous chest X-rays in some cases, and it was done intentionally for the sake of improve sharpness.
 By increasing the amount of radiation, the hospitals are able to obtain much clearer images, because the insides of the patients' brains almost glow.
 In the long term, these people will have an extremely high risk of brain cancers; and it is rare to save brain cancer patients, even with the best alternative therapies.

 "Health experts elsewhere have warned of possible eye damage, in addition to the higher risk of cancer and brain damage."